It’s a delicacy for us, but can dogs eat duck? What about duck feet or duck eggs? This guide is everything you need to know!

 If you notice your dog reacting negatively after eating duck, please contact your veterinarian.

-Duck is actually a very healthy protein to feed your dog, especially if your dog has food sensitivities.
+Duck is actually one of the healthiest protein sources to feed your dog, especially if your dog has food sensitivities.

-Duck has lots of B vitamins that are fantastic for energy and controlling your dog’s glucose levels.
+Duck has lots of B vitamins (including vitamin b6) that are fantastic for energy and controlling your dog’s glucose levels.
 They also help to convert the protein, fat, and carbs from the duck meat into energy the dog can use.

 Duck is low in saturated fat and high in phosphorus which is good for their bones and teeth.